 If a sale originates in California, and possession of the item is taken in California, then sales tax generally applies.

-There are cases where a vendor based out of state has business ties to California, and they are also required to charge sales tax.
-If an out-of-state vendor does not collect California sales tax, the university must pay a use tax to the State of California.
+There are cases where a supplier based out of state has business ties to California, and they are also required to charge sales tax.
+If an out-of-state supplier does not collect California sales tax, the university is required to pay a use tax to the State of California.

-The Problem: KFS users sometimes do not check the appropriate option on the KFS Procurement Card document (PCDO) and a use tax is assessed on a purchase that has already been taxed by the vendor.
+The Problem: KFS users sometimes do not document the tax correctly in AggieTravel during transaction reconciliation, and a use tax is assessed on a purchase that has already been taxed by the supplier.

 Incorrect Sales Tax Rate